 Since puberty, the minute the camera comes out, I stiffen.
 And when I write characters who are older than ten, I stiffen.
 I don’t mean to.

 A lot of people freeze when the camera comes out.
 We’re all self-conscious to some degree.
 I think most of us love-hate having our picture taken.
 (There’s the tiny hope that maybe this time, the photo will reveal a beautiful me.)
 We say, “Oh, I look awful!” and our friends tell us, “You do not, you look great.”
-Sure.

 I haven’t had a clue what hiding means, or how it affects my writing.
 I struggle to show myself, but I can show lizards.
 Martine read some of my pre-memoir stuff, and she said, “I don’t even like lizards, but you made me love them in these parts.”

 When I face a camera, or write about a me who is more than ten years old, I retract like a rattlesnake coiling into her den, or a lizard trying to camouflage herself in the trees.
-Hiding the me who is vulnerable.
-Anxious, afraid of looking ridiculous and awkward and stupid and ugly and too female.
+Hiding the me who is anxious, afraid of looking ridiculous and awkward and slow and ugly and too female.

 I like my “author photo” well enough.
 No awkward smile; my chin isn’t too clunky.
 And Sebastian is there to help me.

 But I’ve been told, “You’re not smiling.
 Readers might think you’re not friendly.”

 I love this thing Clarissa Pinkola Estes says in her “Wild Woman Archetype” recording: “I’m really friendly.
 But I’m not quite tame.”